mybatis/mybatis-dynamic-sql/RELEASING.md

    https://github.com/mybatis/committers-stuff/wiki/Release-Process
 2. Make sure your SSH key is setup at GitHub

+## Preparation

+1. Update the release date in the CHANGELOG

 ## Release Process

 1. Clone the main repo (with ssh), checkout the master branch